Catalogue Search

 His service to church music was recognised in 1987 when the Lambeth degree of Doctor of Music was conferred on him by the Archbishop of Canterbury.
 In 1990 he was appointed by the Queen a Lieutenant of the Royal Victorian Order.

 On retirement in 1990, Christopher and his wife Bridget moved to Sydney, becoming Australian citizens in 1993.
-He maintains an extremely active musical life.
+He maintained an extremely active musical life.
 He has served as acting director of music at a number of Australian churches and cathedrals and given recitals throughout the continent.

 Volume 2 in this series of stunning performances by Christopher Dearnley and John Stiller on seven more of the historic church organs of the Barossa Valley.